 - The driver of a parked car opens the vehicle door just as a motorcyclist is riding by, causing the rider to ram into the door

-- The motorcyclists lose control on a road that is slippery due to a rain or snow.
+- The motorcyclists lose control on a road that is slippery due to rain or snow.

 - Alcohol use by either the vehicle driver or motorcycle rider or both.

 Most Common Types of Injuries

-Out of the 88,000 motorcycle riders or passengers (annually) who survive an accident, many are injured so severely that their lives are changed forever.
+Out of the 88,000 motorcycle riders or passengers each year who survive a motorcycle accident, many are injured so severely that their lives are changed forever.
 The three most common types of injuries include: